Impact on Business (GRI3-3)

 100%

-Project Highlight in 2024
+Project Highlights in 2025

 CKPower strives to promote human rights awareness among its personnel from their first day of employment.
 To this end, the Company incorporated content on human rights into its new employee orientation to ensure that all employees understand and recognize their role in respecting and protecting human rights within the organization and its value chain.